-accommodation bond (Bond), in relation to a person who first entered care before 1 July 2014, means an amount of money that does not accrue daily and is paid or payable to a provider by the person for the person's entry to a residential care service or flexible care service through which care is, or is to be, provided by the provider, and in respect of which the provider holds an allocation of places.
+Accommodation bond (Bond), in relation to a person who first entered care before 1 July 2014, means an amount of money that does not accrue daily and is paid or payable to a provider by the person for the person's entry to a residential care service or flexible care service through which care is, or is to be, provided by the provider, and in respect of which the provider holds an allocation of places.

-Refundable deposit means the following
+Refundable deposit meaning

-- refundable accommodation deposit (RAD) in relation to care recipients who first entered care on or after 1 July 2014, means a payment for accommodation provided with residential care or flexible care that does not accrue daily, and is paid as a lump sum.
-This is the price for a room, in lump sum form, that residents have agreed with their aged care home to pay, and / or a; - refundable accommodation contribution (RAC) in relation to care recipients who first entered care on or after 1 July 2014, just like a RAD.
+- Refundable accommodation deposit (RAD) in relation to residents who first entered care on or after 1 July 2014, means a payment for accommodation provided with residential care or flexible care that does not accrue daily, and is paid as a lump sum.
+This is the price for a room, in lump sum form, that residents have agreed with their aged care home to pay. - Refundable accommodation contribution (RAC) in relation to residents who first entered care on or after 1 July 2014, just like a RAD.
 The difference between a RAC and a RAD is that a RAC is the term used when a person who is receiving Government assistance with their accommodation costs makes a 'contribution' towards their accommodation costs (with the Australian Government also making a contribution on their behalf).